Learn about P2TR (Pay To Taproot) to understand how to spend from a HTLC script.

 consumes the secret and produces its hash (proves knowledge of preimage)OP_EQUALVERIFY

-is critical - it fails immediately if the hashes don’t match- Signature verification happens only if the secret was valid
+is critical — it fails immediately if the hashes don’t match- Signature verification happens only if the secret is valid

 Refund